Latest

 The Stigma of Mental Health

 One of the many things this tells us, is that the mental health stigma is very much alive.
-Mental health stigma (or mental illness stigma) is a term used to describe negative attitudes towards poor mental health.
-This can lead to things like discrimination and isolation – further exacerbating the issue.
+Mental health stigma is a term used to describe negative attitudes towards poor mental health.
+This can often lead to discrimination, isolation and misunderstandings – further exacerbating the issue.

 What is stigma?

 Stigma refers to a negative association with a subject (like mental health).
-This is often the result of poor portrayal and misleading media information, which unfortunately feeds an unfair narrative.
-It can even come from wider society, employers and even our close ones.
+This is often the result of poor portrayal, schemas, social stereotypes, and misleading media information, which unfortunately feeds an unfair narrative.
+It can even come from wider society, employers and even those closest to us.
 It’s also possible to internalise stigma by believing negative messages and stereotypes about oneself.

 In addition to mental health, there are other characteristics that are often stigmatised:

-• Physical appearance – such as weight and height
+• Physical appearance – such as weight, height and tattoos

 • Race